ppy/osu-wiki/news/2025/2025-06-18-newspaper-cup-2025-results.md

 This year, participants were able to choose from any track they liked from the [Featured Artist](https://osu.ppy.sh/beatmaps/artists) library.
 With a total of 79 entries across three tracks, the competition among new mappers has been *exciting*, to say the least.

-Today, let's take a deeper look at the winning entries, and check out what the judges would like to comment about them!
+Today, let's have a deeper look at the winning entries, and check out what the judges would like to comment about them!

 ### 1st place: [Camellia - Dance with Silence](https://osu.ppy.sh/beatmapsets/2374180) (mapped by [PEALEERD_TAK](https://osu.ppy.sh/users/6214002))